vicgarcia/spot-world/README.md

 <console screenshot>

-Undock and navigate to a given fiducial.
+Undock and navigate to a given fiducial
 ```
 robot undock
 fiducials goto 3
 ```

-Run a mission.
+Run a mission
 ```
 mission run industrial-gauge-demo
 ```

-Navigate from one dock to another.
+Navigate from one dock to another
 ```
 robot undock
 fiducials goto 525
 robot dock
 ```

-Execute a mission on a continous loop.
+Execute a mission on a continous loop
 ```
 mission loop office-tour
 ```